SOLIDWORKS Loft Feature

 Figure 5: Use the “Split Entities” sketch tool to ensure all loft profiles contain the same number of segments.

 Loft features have some similarities to the Splines found in SOLIDWORKS sketches.
 When you sketch a spline, SOLIDWORKS generates the geometry by interpolating between the spline points.
 This is similar to how a loft interpolates the solid geometry between the loft profiles.
 In the sketched spline, you have “Spline Handles” that exist at each spline point.
 These handles give you the ability to control the “weight” and direction of the spline at each point.

 Loft features have similar options called “End Constraints”.
 As the name implies, these are only available for the beginning and ending loft profiles.
 In the image below, you can see the “Normal to Profile” setting is applied in the example on the right.
 This setting gives more “Weight” to the profiles causing the geometry to more closely match the profile’s shape at the start and end of the loft.

 Using Guide Curves

 Using a guide curve to control your loft will allow you to have much more precise control over the geometry generated by the feature.
 A guide curve defines the path that the loft takes as it interpolates between the loft profiles.
 This parameter acts very similar to the “Path” sketch available when creating a Sweep feature in SolidWorks.
 This guide curve can be a single sketch or several different sketches can be used to define multiple guide curves.
 In the example below, a single guide curve is being applied to the same loft feature from the previous examples.

 Figure 7: Using a Guide Curve can provide the most control over the Loft feature.

-Through the use of these techniques, you can achieve more precision over the geometry created from the SOLIDWORKS loft feature.
-Want to learn more?
-Sign up for an Advanced Part Modeling class.
+Through the use of these techniques, you can achieve more precision over the geometry created from the SOLIDWORKS Loft feature.